Charles, Duke of Vendôme: Governor of the capital

-In February, after his coronation, François made a grand entry into Paris.
+In February, after his coronation, Francis made a grand entry into Paris.
 Various spectacles were put on in the city to mark the occasion, including one where the king was represented in his regalia surrounded by two women one 'France', the other 'Faith'.
 Around these three figures were six armoured figures whose heraldry identified them as the duc d'Alençon, the duc de Bourbon and the comte de Vendôme.
 Further figures represented the common people, loyalty and vigilance.
 The display also featured a brief text concerning David's triumph over Goliath.

-In March 1515, the comté de Vendôme (county of Vendôme) was elevated to the rank of a duché (duchy) by François as a reward for the prince's military service.
+In March 1515, the comté de Vendôme (county of Vendôme) was elevated to the rank of a duché (duchy) by Francis as a reward for the prince's military service.
 This separated the territory from its dependant status on the duché d'Anjou, a matter which had long been a campaign of Vendôme's mother Marie.
 Concurrently Vendôme also became a pair (peer).

 Vendôme undertook a diplomatic mission to Flanders in 1515 so that he might liaise with the lord of the Netherlands (the future Holy Roman Emperor Charles V).
 He was accompanied by the diplomat the seigneur de Langey whose services he may have recommended to the crown.

 In the Autumn of 1515, the French had success in their military advance into Italy.
 The Imperial (i.e. Holy Roman) commander Colonna was bested by the maréchal de La Palice at Francavilla.
 The king and royal army followed La Palice over the Alps into Italy, and La Palice and the seigneur de Genouillac were ordered to capture Novara.
 Little desiring a sack, Novara surrendered to La Palice, and the maréchal was appointed governor of the city.
 At the Battle of Marignano, François achieved a capital success.
 Vendôme fought with the king in this battle, and his horse was wounded by pike blows in the combat.
 Writing to his mother Louise on the evening of the victory the king cited the presence of various nobles, among them Vendôme, his brother the comte de Saint-Pol, La Palice, and the comte de Guise.
 Vendôme's brother Saint-Pol would come in for particular praise for his valour, with Vendôme being considered a somewhat second rate commander by the king.